phaserjs/phaser/README.md

 * The Loader has a new property `headers`.
 This is an object checked by XHR Requests, used to set the Request Header of certain file types.
 JSON and XML are pre-configured, but you can add to, or modify this property as required (thanks @stoneman1 #2585 #2485)
 * Phaser now has support for Typings, the TypeScript Definition Manager.
 See the `typescript/readme.md` file for installation instructions (thanks @monagames #2576)
 * Phaser.Utils.reverseString will take the given string, reverse it, and then return it.
-* Phaser.ArrayUtils.shift is the opposite of ArrayUtils.rotate.
+* Phaser.ArrayUtils.rotateRight is the opposite of ArrayUtils.rotate.
 It takes an array, removes the element from the end of the array, and inserts it at the start, shifting everything else 1 space in the process.
+* Phaser.ArrayUtils.rotateLeft is the new name for Phaser.ArrayUtils.rotate.
+The old method is now deprecated (but still available in this release)

 ### Updates